PostHog/posthog.com/contents/handbook/company/working-with-design.md

 **If you designed your own wireframes or mocks...**

-Sometimes if you have domain knowledge or have been thinking about something for a while, it might make more sense for you to start the design process.
-Feel free to share out for a second opinion, or if you're not confident certain UIs or flows are the best.
+Sometimes if you have domain knowledge or have been thinking about a project for a while, it might make more sense for you to start the design process.
+Feel free to share with us for a second opinion, or if you think certain UIs or flows are suboptimal.

 **If you'd like some design help before you break ground...**

 More like a typical product development process, please share the high level goals or spec, or any other documentation you have about a feature or enhancement.
-Be sure to specify the line for MVP vs nice-to-haves.
+Be sure to specify the line between MVP and nice-to-haves.

 **Need help brainstorming a flow?**